AtenaHatta/MyYouTube/README.md

     <img src="https://ik.imagekit.io/atcan/youtubeReadme01.png?updatedAt=1691378534811" width="750" height="100%/">
 </p>

-<p id="description">The actual YouTube API is used to display videos in this application.
+<p id="description">The actual YouTube API is used to display videos in this application. <br>
 By logging in, users can access features such as 'subscribe' and 'watch later', enabling them to save their favorite videos.</p>

 <h2>🚀 Demo</h2>
 https://my-you-tube-client.vercel.app/